Giskard Hub: behind the LLMs evaluation platform

 A comprehensive overview of what the hub is doing

-I think we should start from the very main core value of what Giskard does: Red Teaming applied to llms.
-Red teaming is a structured, adversarial testing process that uses simulated attacks (prompts) to uncover vulnerabilities, biases, harmful outputs, or unintended behaviors.
+I think we should start from the very main core value of what Giskard does: Red Teaming applied to LLMs.
+Red Teaming is a structured, adversarial testing process that uses simulated attacks (prompts) to uncover vulnerabilities, biases, harmful outputs, or unintended behaviors.

-LLMs have a large attack surface, and this can lead to some serious exposure such as legal and financial risk, but also service disruption leading to a brand's reputation damage.
+Agents have a large attack surface, and this can lead to some serious exposure such as legal and financial risk, but also service disruption leading to a brand's reputation damage.

 Giskard then provides a platform for evaluating, testing, and monitoring LLM-based applications (agents, RAG pipelines, chatbots).

-Check a Giskard webinar presenting this concept in detail
+Check a Giskard webinar presenting this concept in detail:

 Who is it for?

 Currently the target audience is AI engineers, ML and security teams willing to secure their enterprise chatbot.
-Giskard partners with brands in the following domains: finance, insurance, automobile industry...
+Giskard partners with brands in the following domains: finance, insurance, automotive, retail, healthcare, and tech.

 Our tagline insists on this one thing: "find vulnerabilities in AI agents before users do".
 The Giskard SDK + the Hub provide an infrastructure that addresses it.